aappddeevv/scalajs-reaction/docs/src/main/tut/docs/native.md

 There are some ports of common libraries, all WIP and some have no code yet :-):

 * react-navigation (working)
+* sideswipe (working)
 * nativebase (no code yet)
 * react-native-elements (no code yet)

 Creating facades is easy.
 It only took 3 hours to create the entire facade for react-native from scratch when I did not even know react-native.
-I always just look at the typescript definitions.
+I just look at the typescript definitions and develop a scala.js friendly API from there.
+I believe that a good combination is to use scala.js and typescript together.

 ## Resources